pycascades/welcome-wagon-2018/index.rst

 **Where should I sit?**
 ~~~~~~~~~~~~~~~~~~~~~~~

+-  Some seats in the front row are reserved accessibility seating.
+These will
+   be clearly marked.
+If you have accessibility requirements, feel free to
+   take up one of these seats.

--  There are no reserved seats; feel free to sit anywhere.
+-  All other seats are unreserved; feel free to sit anywhere.

 -  If you can, show up early to the conference each morning to grab a
    seat inside the theatre.
 Introducing yourself to your